 Doreen Rosman returns for a final talk in her series about the history of Canterbury, focusing on one person's experience to evoke what it would have been like to live through this period of tumultuous change.

-Doreen Rosman taught history at the University of Kent.
+Doreen taught history at the University of Kent.
 Her publications include, Canterbury: A History since 1500, the story of a city and its people.

 £10 Friends of Canterbury Cathedral; £15 non-members.
 Includes tea and coffee on arrival.